Miles Dempsey: Belgium and France

-In July Dempsey took up the appointment of Brigadier General Staff (BGS) to the Canadian Corps.
-As the senior staff officer of the new corps, he oversaw its training.
-He held this position until 15 June 1941, when he was promoted to the acting rank of major-general, and given command of the 46th Infantry Division.
-Four months later he assumed command of the 42nd (East Lancashire) Infantry Division, which was in the process of converting to an armoured division.
+In July Dempsey took up the appointment of Brigadier General Staff (BGS) of the newly created VII Corps, which in December became known as the Canadian Corps, and was commanded by Lieutenant General Andrew McNaughton of the Canadian Army.
+As the senior staff officer of the new corps, he helped to oversee the Canadian units and higher formations during their training, and it was during this time where his "quiet competence, notable friendliness, and lack of airs endeared him to the Canadians."
+He held this position until 15 June 1941, when he was promoted to the acting rank of major-general, and given command of the 46th Infantry Division, at the instigation of General Sir Alan Brooke, then the Commander-in-Chief, Home Forces, who had recognised Dempsey's ability in Belgium and France and thought highly of him.
+His stay with the division, which had fought in France a year earlier, was not destined to be for long as, four months later, he assumed command of the 42nd (East Lancashire) Infantry Division, which was in the process of converting to an armoured division.
 This required him to implement a huge training programme.
 The 125th and 126th Infantry Brigades were converted into the 10th and 11th Armoured Brigades and their infantry battalions converted to regiments of the Royal Armoured Corps.
 Further challenges were presented in May 1942 when the establishment of British armoured divisions was altered to have an armoured brigade with an infantry brigade instead of having two armoured brigades.
 The 10th and 11th Armoured Brigades were withdrawn from the division and replaced by 30th Armoured Brigade and 71st Infantry Brigade.
-By the end of the year Dempsey had become well-versed in the direction of combined armoured and infantry formations as well as an experienced trainer of troops.
+By the end of the year, Dempsey had become well-versed in the direction of combined armoured and infantry formations as well as an experienced trainer of troops.